NextSDS Logo

 Ingestion

 Call for a doctor immediately.
-Drink plenty of water and provide fresh air.
-Call for a doctor immediately.
+Drink plenty of water.

 Symptoms: After swallowing headache, vomiting, abdominal pain.